 After all, pre-installed bloatware is almost always completely useless, making strange assumptions about the user’s intentions and slowing performance.
 While it may not be as bad as the Lenovo Superfish malware debacle, Android bloatware is an issue.

 We already know that it is possible to remove bloatware from rooted Android devices, but what about those of us who haven’t rooted?
+(If you’re looking for ways to clean up all your devices, check out this list of Windows 10 bloatware you can remove.)

 No Root?
 Don’t Worry!